-A credit card is also valid for a certain period of time.
+A credit card is also only valid for a certain period of time.
 Often way shorter than a passport or driver’s license.
-So, make sure to add ‘checking the expiry date of your credit card’ on the preparation list of your big trip.
-Make sure you do this on time, that if you need to extend it, you have enough time to receive a new one.
+So, make sure to add ‘check the expiration date of your credit card’ on your preparation list of the big trip.
+Make sure you do this on time, so if you need to extend it, you have enough time to receive a new one.

 TIP: Check all your documents straight away and see if you might need to extend one.
 If so, check out how long it takes to receive a new one and plan an appointment to extend your document.

 Another thing you should really add to your preparation checklist is to authorize someone to access your bank account.
-This can be one of your parents, a sibling or a very close friend.
-There might be situations that it is very handy that they can access your account.
+This can be one of your parents, a sibling, or a very close friend.
+There might be situations when this can come in handy.

-For example to send some extra money from your savings account to your bank account when you don’t have internet access.
+For example, you may need to send some extra money from your savings account to your bank account when you don’t have internet access.
 Or to inform the bank when your card is stolen and needs to be blocked.
-Making such a phone call from a foreign country can cost a lot of money.
+Making a phone call from a foreign country can cost a lot of money.

-When your card is stolen and you need a new one, they are able to receive your new credit card and pin number from the bank and they can forward it to you.
+When your card is stolen and you need a new one, they are able to receive your new credit card and pin number from the bank.
+Then they can forward it to you.
 See?
 All good reasons to authorize someone for your bank account.
 Don’t forget!

 Store it somewhere in the cloud, which you access with a password.
 And it might be a good idea to inform someone how to get access to it as well.
 This can be the same person as you authorized for your bank account.

 If your documents are stolen, or if anything happens when you don’t have your documents with you, you can always access the copies.
 This can save you a lot of worries!